tbembersimeao/send_rx/README.md

 ### Step 2: Create a Site/Pharmacy
 1. On site project, go to **Add / Edit records** and then click on **Add new record**.
 2. Fill **Site Information** form step and go ahead to the next step
-3. On **Delivery methods step**, choose `Email` as the delivery type, then fill the email address you want to use in your test, and save.
+3. On **Delivery methods step**, choose `Email` or `HL7` as the delivery type.
+Fill the email address you want to use in your test, and save if delivery type is chosen as `Email`.
 4. On **Site Staff** step, add the test users you created previously (make sure to add prescribers and at least one study coordinator), then click on **Save & Exit**
 5. On record home page, will might be able to see two buttons: **Rebuild staff permissions** and **Revoke staff permissions**
 6. Click on **Rebuild staff permissions** to grant permissions to your staff